Wife vs. Secretary: Cast

+Production

 Wife vs. Secretary was the fifth collaboration of Gable and Harlow and the fourth of Gable and Loy.
-The picture was the first time that Harlow and Loy worked together; they would both appear as well in Libeled Lady later in 1936, also starring William Powell and Spencer Tracy, with Harlow billed first.
+The picture was the first time that Harlow and Loy worked together; they would both appear as well in Libeled Lady later in 1936, with Harlow billed above William Powell and Spencer Tracy.

 On Harlow during the making of Wife vs. Secretary, Loy said, "Jean was beautiful, but far from the raucous sexpot of her films.
 As a matter of fact, she began to shake that image in Wife vs. Secretary....She'd begged for a role that didn't require spouting slang and modeling lingerie.
 She even convinced them to darken her hair a shade, in hopes of toning down that brash image.
 It worked.
 She's really wonderful in the picture and her popularity wasn't diminished one bit.
 Actually we did kind of a reversal in that picture.
 Jean, supposedly the other woman, stayed very proper, while I had one foot in bed throughout.
 That's the sexiest wife I've ever played.
 In one scene, Clark stands outside my bedroom door and we banter, nothing more, but there's just no question about what they've done the night before.
 Clarence Brown, our director, made it all so subtle, yet, oh, so wonderfully suggestive.
 (In fact, the only vulgarity in the picture is in the breakfast scene, where I discover a diamond bracelet that Clark has hidden in the brook trout I'm about to eat.
 It didn't seem chic or funny to me—merely messy, typical of Hollywood's misguided notion of upper-class sophistication.
 I tried to get them to take it out, but they wouldn't.
 Needless to say, it's the scene everyone remembers, so what do I know?).
 Where sex is concerned, the double entendre, the ambiguity, it seems to me, is much more effective than being too explicit.
 This is something the moviemakers don't seem to understand today."

 James Stewart, meanwhile, spoke of his scene in the car with Harlow, saying, "Clarence Brown, the director, wasn't too pleased by the way I did the smooching.
 He made us repeat the scene about half a dozen times...I botched it up on purpose.
 That Jean Harlow sure was a good kisser.
 I realized that until then I had never been really kissed."
 Despite being billed sixth in the cast, Stewart enjoys the most screen time aside from the three leads, mainly romantic sequences with Harlow, including the final scene and dialogue in the movie.

+Reception

 Box office

-According to MGM records the film earned $1,350,000 in the US and Canada and $717,000 elsewhere, resulting in a profit of $876,000.
+The picture was a success with the filmgoing public, with MGM records indicating it earned $1,350,000 in the US and Canada and $717,000 elsewhere, turning a profit of $876,000.